-743 Consumer Economics
+742 Consumer Economics

-1/2 credit Seniors, Juniors 1 semester This course fulfills the Illinois requirement for consumer education.
+This course fulfills the Illinois requirement for consumer education.
 The purpose of this course is to develop understanding of consumer economics.
 Curriculum covered will include banking, housing, insurance, credit, taxes, budgeting, investing, and consumer rights.
 Economics will be covered including micro and macro economics.
 Other topics will include monetary and fiscal policies, different economic systems, and the role of global trading.